BabylonJS/Documentation/content/How_To/environment/Use_HDR_Environment.md

+---
-# Use a HDR environment (for PBR)
+title: Use a HDR environment (for PBR)
+---

 # Introduction

-[As you may have seen before](/How_To/Physically_Based_Rendering), the highly recommended way to setup an environment texture is through an HDR ready file (either DDS or ENV) containing a cube texture with prefiltered MipMaps.
+The highly recommended way to setup an environment texture is through an HDR ready file (either DDS or ENV) containing a cube texture with prefiltered MipMaps.

 To load a HDR environment, you can use a [createDefaultEnvironment](https://doc.babylonjs.com/api/classes/babylon.scene#createdefaultenvironment):